Updated: May 14, 2021

 Catherine Backus, MT-BC

-Would an older adult in your life
+Would an older adult in your life benefit from music?

 Are they depressed, lonely, in pain, or confused from the effects of dementia?
-Music therapy can help!

-Contact us today to see if music therapy might be the right fit for your family member or facility.
+For more individualized support contact us today to see if music therapy might be the right fit for your family member or facility.